-Thick, tart, and creamy, this yogurt-like cheese, can be used for both savory and sweet dishes.
+Thick, tart, and creamy, this yoghurt-like cheese, can be used for both savoury and sweet dishes.

 However, you can also make labneh cheese from scratch using plain milk.
 Very easy to make, just a few steps:

-- mix warm milk with a few tablespoons of rich in probiotic culture
+- mix warm milk with a few tablespoons of plain yoghurt.
+I would recommend using rich in probiotic culture

 - transfer to a clean warm place and let the culture to grow,